 The way you can know if you’re looking at a top-level category is you will see the words, “see top 100″ displayed after that category.

 It’s necessary to use the top-level category to find the best products to sell on Amazon FBA because otherwise, you can’t quite tell a bad product opportunity from a good one.
 There’s simply no way to determine how well a product is doing within a subcategory, so it’s necessary to stick to the top-level category and only consider products within the BSR range of 300 to 5000.

-It’s necessary to use a product finder to effectively uncover product opportunities, but it’s still helpful to know how to check BSR without one.
-So to see any product’s best sellers rank without a product finder, go to that product’s page, and then scroll down to “product details” to see its BSR.
+To manually check any product’s best sellers rank without a product finder, go to that product’s page, and then scroll down to “product details” to see its BSR.

 Following this rule will allow you to avoid products that have too much competition, so you won’t have to waste money on inventory for a product that won’t ever pan out.

 So that’s just rule number one, but keep in mind that all of the rules we’re going to show you today, except for the last one, can be set as filters within a product finder tool to more easily find product opportunities.

 When you’re looking for quality products to associate with your brand, you don’t want to pick products that are too saturated and too competitive.

 With that in mind, you should only select products with less than a thousand reviews, because if you’re launching a brand new product, you’re going to start with zero reviews.
 When you’re trying to compete against other brands, your product will be next to impossible to find, and you’ll experience low sales.